Starman (film)

-Starman is a 1984 American science fiction romance drama film directed by John Carpenter that tells the story of a non-corporeal alien who has come to Earth and cloned a human body (portrayed by Jeff Bridges) in response to the invitation found on the gold phonograph record installed on the Voyager 2 space probe.
-The original screenplay was written by Bruce A. Evans and Raynold Gideon, with Dean Riesner making uncredited re-writes.
+Starman is a 1984 American science fiction romance drama film directed by John Carpenter and written by Bruce A. Evans and Raynold Gideon, with Dean Riesner making uncredited rewrites.
+It tells the story of a relationship between recently widowed Jenny Hayden (Karen Allen) and Starman, a non-corporeal alien who has come to Earth and cloned the human body of her deceased husband Scott (portrayed by Jeff Bridges), in response to the invitation found on the gold phonograph record installed on the Voyager 2 space probe.

 The film received positive reviews but faltered in its initial box office debut.
 Bridges was nominated for the Academy Award for Best Actor for his role.
 It inspired the short-lived Starman television series in 1986.

 Plot

-The Voyager 2 space probe, launched in 1977, carries a gold phonographic disk with a message of peace, inviting alien civilizations to visit Earth.
-The probe is intercepted by an alien planet, which then sends a small scout vessel to establish first contact with Earth.
-Instead of greeting the alien craft, the U.S. government shoots it down.
-Crashing in Chequamegon Bay, Wisconsin, the lone alien occupant, looking like a floating ball of glowing energy, finds the home of recently widowed Jenny Hayden.
-The alien uses a lock of hair from her deceased husband, Scott, to clone a body for himself as Jenny watches in terror.
-The alien "Starman" has seven small silver spheres with him which provide energy to perform miraculous feats.
-He uses the first to send a message to his people stating that Earth is hostile and his spacecraft has been destroyed.
+The Voyager 2 space probe, launched in 1977, carries a phonographic disc with a message of peace, inviting alien civilizations to visit Earth.
+The probe is intercepted by an alien ship traveling through space which then sends a scout vessel to establish first contact with Earth.
+Instead of greeting the vessel, the U.S. government shoots it down.
+Crashing in Chequamegon Bay, Wisconsin, the lone alien occupant, looking like a floating ball of energy, finds the home of recently widowed Jenny Hayden.
+The alien uses a lock of hair from her deceased husband, Scott, to clone a body for himself.
+The alien "Starman" has seven spheres with him which provide energy to perform miraculous feats.
+He uses the first to send a message to his people stating that Earth is hostile and his spacecraft was destroyed.
 He arranges to rendezvous with them in three days' time.
-He then uses the second sphere to create a holographic map of the United States, coercing Jenny into taking him to the rendezvous in Arizona.
+He then uses the second sphere in self-defense and the third to create a holographic map of the United States, coercing Jenny into taking him to the rendezvous in Arizona.

-Initially hostile to and frightened of him, Jenny attempts to escape.
-Having a very basic understanding of the English language from the Voyager 2 disk, the Starman learns to communicate with Jenny and assures her that he means no harm.
+Jenny, however, attempts to escape.
+Having a very basic understanding of the English language from the phonographic disk, the Starman learns to communicate with Jenny and assures her that he means no harm.
 He explains that if he does not reach the rendezvous point, Arizona's Barringer Crater, in three days, he will die.
-Sympathetic but still wary, Jenny teaches him how to drive a car and use credit cards, so he can continue the journey alone.
-When he resurrects a dead deer, she is deeply moved and decides to stay with him.
+Jenny teaches him how to drive a car and use credit cards, so he can continue the journey alone.
+When he resurrects a dead deer, she is moved and decides to stay with him.
 The authorities pursue the pair across the country.
 A police officer shoots and critically wounds Jenny.
 To escape, the Starman crashes their car into a gas tanker and uses another sphere to protect them from the explosion.
 They take refuge in a mobile home that is being towed.
-He uses another silver sphere to heal Jenny.
-After being assured that Jenny will recover, he proceeds to hitchhike toward Arizona without her, but Jenny manages to catch up to him while he and his driver are stopped at a roadblock.
+He uses another sphere to heal Jenny.
+After being assured that Jenny will recover, he proceeds to hitchhike toward Arizona without her, but Jenny reaches him while he and his driver are stopped at a roadblock.
 Reunited, they hitchhike together, resuming their journey towards the crater.